 2. Wait for the Right Time

 Timing is everything.
-Whether your dog is comfortable with nails trimmings or not, it’s always best to try trimming your dog’s nails when they are feeling relaxed.
+Whether your dog is comfortable with nail trimmings or not, it’s always best to try trimming your dog’s nails when they are feeling relaxed.
 The more energetic they are, the harder it will be to get them to sit still for their mani-pedi.

-Stick to times when your dog would normally be sitting calmly with a toy, or maybe cuddling with you on the couch.
+Stick to times when your dog would normally be sitting calmly with a toy or maybe cuddling with you on the couch.

 It’s important that you are relaxed too.
 Your dog will sense if you are nervous, so make sure you are not trying to rush this process.
 You'll want to leave time after the nail trim to spend some time playing with or cuddling with your dog to reassure them.

 3. Practice Touching Paws

 Most dogs that are nervous about their nail trim are usually just not used to having their paws touched and fussed with.
 The more you acclimate them to having their feet touched, the more trusting they will be when it’s time to pull out the nail clippers.

 Next time you are sitting calmly with your dog, take the opportunity to gently massage their feet.
 Start with short strokes down their leg and top of their paw, and then work up to lifting their leg and massaging their paw pads, touching their nails, and moving their foot into different positions.